 Employers and insurance companies will often work very fast to try every possible tactic to reduce your benefits or to keep from paying you.
 Having an aggressive and quick workers’ comp lawyer on your side is very important.
 You need an attorney that will work faster than the employer and insurance company trying to limit your payments.
 You need a lawyer to use personal injury law to insist that insurance companies follow legal requirements.
 More than that, you want a lawyer who can make them do what is fair and just for you.

 At Gould Injury Law, we will do exactly that.
 Our team of Connecticut workers’ compensation lawyers will not let the insurance company weasel out of doing what’s right.
 Insurance companies will not intimidate or trick us.
 We will act fast to make sure you get paid quickly.
 Our attorneys will swiftly go after what is best for you and get it.

 Are you unsure if you are being treated fairly in your workers’ compensation claim?
-Have you filed a claim but there has been a delay in receiving your benefits?
+Have you filed a claim after your workplace accident but there has been a delay in receiving your benefits?
 Do you not know why?
 You should call Gould Injury Law firm for a free consultation with an experienced attorney.
 We understand the workers’ compensation law in Connecticut and are determined to get you your benefits as quickly as possible after your injury.

 Types of Work-Related Injuries Covered by Workers’ Compensation in Connecticut

 Work-related injuries and claims come in many forms.
 Some injuries and accidents are obvious while others are neither apparent nor expected.
 The following is a list of a few of the most common work-related injuries that may qualify for workers’ compensation benefits:

 - Repetitive strain injuries: Also called RSIs, these injuries are the result of doing the same physical task repeatedly.
 Repetitive strain injuries can start from just a small body part.
 Still, they can be very painful and disabling.